Estate Planning

 Do I need an attorney to prepare my estate plan?

-Technically, no. However, there are countless benefits to utilizing an experienced, licensed attorney.
+Technically, no. However, there are countless benefits to utilizing an experienced estate attorney in Dallas.
 With so much at stake, the small investment required to hire an estate planning attorney can give you peace of mind in knowing your documents are legally sound and your plan is prepared correctly.

 What is a will?